gradle/gradle-talks/talks/plugins/src/slides/02-concepts.md

 ## Gradle Plugins

-**Physically**, a plugin is *just* a reusable fragment of build logic.
-That is, there is no special plugin functionality.
+*Just* a reusable fragment of build logic.
+No special plugin API.

 This is valid plugin code…